ywjheart/chromiumOS_dualboot/readme.md

 This project is meant to boot different chromiumOS based distros, tested with Cloudready, FydeOS, Wayne OS.
 Suggest to use Brunch project to boot your system if your system satisfies its system requirements, try this project only if:
 1. You have a nVidia GPU, you want to dual boot with cloudready, wayneOS.
-2. You want to try other ChromiumsOS based OS, other than ChromeOS.
+2. You want to try other ChromiumsOS based distros, other than ChromeOS.

-Comparing to brunch project, this project doesn't use ROOTC for extra logic, instead, this project carries out all modifications during installation. so NO ROOTC(save 1GB), no ROOTB(save 3GB).
+Comparing to Brunch project, this project doesn't use ROOTC for extra logic, instead, this project carries out all modifications during installation. so NO ROOTC(save 1GB), no ROOTB(save 3GB).
+Required to use chromeos-update.sh to update an existing installation.

 Usages:
 1. Shrink your current partition to make space for ChromiumOS.
 You can use Disk Management in Windows. or gparted in Linux.